AndrewToaster/CrunchySerialize/README.md

 If the type implements `ISerializable` then we call `ISerializable.Serialize`

 ### None of the above
-If none of these are reached, then we serialize all fields and properites in the type depending on the given `depth` parameter.
+If none of these are reached, then we serialize all fields and properties in the type depending on the given `depth` parameter.
 This is recursively done.

 ### Exceptions
 If the field / property has the `[IgnoreMember]` attribute, then we just skip it

+# Known Limitations

+## Binary Serialization
+None yet found, YAY

+## Reflection Serialization
+### Array Dimensions
+Currently only Single-Dimension (SZ) arrays are implemented